pingcap/docs/op-guide/tidb-config-file.md

 - The file name of the slow query log
 - Default: "tidb-slow.log"
-- The format of slow log is updated in TiDB V2.1.8, so the slow log is output to slow log file separatly.
-In versions before V2.1.8, this variable is set to "" by default.
+- The format of the slow log is updated in TiDB v2.1.8, so the slow log is output to the slow log file separately.
+In versions before v2.1.8, this variable is set to "" by default.
 - After you set it, the slow query log is output to this file separately

 ### `slow-threshold`